Linda Grinnell-Merrick, MS, NP-BC

 Vickie Sayles, MHA, BSN, RN-BC, CRNI

-Vickie Sayles currently resides in Ohio where she works as a Clinical Nurse Manager for the Department of Rheumatic and Immunologic Diseases at The Cleveland Clinic Foundation.
-She studied nursing at Ohio University and has been practicing since 2008.
+Vickie Sayles currently resides in Ohio where she works as a clinical nurse manager for the Department of Rheumatic and Immunologic Diseases at The Cleveland Clinic Foundation.
+She studied nursing at Ohio University, obtained her BSN in 2008, her Masters in Healthcare Administration in 2019, and has been practicing rheumatology since 2008.
 Vickie was recognized as a “Tier 1” leader and volunteers for various projects both within and outside of the Cleveland Clinic.
-She has board certifications in Ambulatory Nursing, Rheumatology Nursing, and Infusion Nursing.
-She firmly believes in delivering world-class care through quality initiatives and evidence-based practices.
+She has board certifications in Ambulatory Nursing, Rheumatology Nursing, and Infusion Nursing and is a Content Item Writer for the American Nurses Credentialing Center.

 Are you an RNS Member?

 NOTE: Full membership required.
 Guest membership does not qualify for membership discounts.

 Membership is not just about FREE Forum registration.
 The RNS offers many benefits for registered nurses (RNs) and advanced practice providers (APPs)—including nurse practitioners (NPs) and physicians assistants (PAs)—seeking to develop knowledge in their field, learn up-to-date patient care, and gain access to a wide range of engaging accredited events as well as a wealth of educational materials and content.
 Become a member today to begin influencing the world of your patients toward better treatment and advancing in the field of rheumatology.
 NOTE: Guest membership does not qualify for membership discounts.